La Cigale

-La Cigale (/fr/; English: The Cicada) is a theatre located at 120, boulevard de Rochechouart near Place Pigalle, in the 18th arrondissement of Paris.
-The theatre is part of a complex connected to the Boule Noire.
-The hall can accommodate 1,389 people standing or 954 seated.
+La Cigale (/fr/; English: The Cicada) is a performance venue located at 120, boulevard de Rochechouart near Place Pigalle, in the 18th arrondissement of Paris.
+It is part of a complex connected to the Boule Noire.
+The auditorium can accommodate 1,389 people standing or 954 seated.
 The orchestra floor has a scalable platform that can tilt and rise using a hydraulic system.

 The Inrockuptibles music festival took place at La Cigale for over twenty years.
 La Cigale also hosts the Factory Festival.